ParamveerSingh-7/Gen-AI-Project/README.md

-# **AI Negotiation Assistant**
+# **Terminal AI Chatbot**

 ## **Overview**

-The **AI Negotiation Assistant** is an interactive AI-powered chatbot that simulates real-world negotiation scenarios.
+The **Terminal AI Chatbot** is an interactive AI-powered chatbot that simulates real-world negotiation scenarios.
 Users can negotiate the price of a product with an AI salesperson, who responds with realistic counter-offers and justifications based on product features, competitor prices, and customer loyalty.

 This assistant leverages Google's Gemini Generative AI for dynamic, context-aware negotiation, making it ideal for practicing negotiation skills or simulating business sales interactions.